MailToolbox/mail_plugger/docs/usage_of_fake_plugger_with_mail_grabber_in_ruby_on_rails.md

 end
 ```

 So now we should add a mailer method.
-Let's create `app/mailers/test_mailer.rb` file.
+Let's create the `app/mailers/test_mailer.rb` file.

 ```ruby
 class TestMailer < ApplicationMailer